-441.2 ADVANCED MACROECONOMIC THEORY
+441.2 ADVANCED MACROECONOMIC THEORY 1/2 credit

-Prerequisite: Eco 301.
+Prerequisite: Eco 301.2.

 Treatment of some major topics in macroeconomic theory at an advanced level.
 Topics may include welfare economics, static macroeconomic models, demand for and supply of money, theories of interest, inflation, economic growth and business cycles.